See what's on my mind...

 Hi, there!

-My name is Ryan.
-I'm a postdoctoral research associate in the Paleo² Laboratory at the University of Arizona.
+My name is Ryan, and I'm a postdoctoral research associate in the Paleo² Laboratory at the University of Arizona.

-For nearly a decade, I have dedicated myself to understanding the ocean's role in past, present, and projected global climate change.
-My specialty lies in reconstructing climate change prior to the instrumental era using the geochemistry of microfossils buried in mud on the seafloor.
-Like pages in a history book, these layers of sediment contain important lessons from Earth's past that inform our projections of the future.
-Navigate this site to see my own contributions to this endeavor!
+For a decade, I have studied the ocean’s role in shaping past, present, and projected climate change.
+My work centers on reconstructing climate change before the instrumental era through the geochemistry of microfossils preserved in seafloor sediments.
+These sediments—layered over millennia like pages in a history book—offer valuable insights into Earth’s climate system and inform how we understand its future.
+This site showcases my contributions to that work.

 Updates...